WuorBhang/ACLED_internship_Exercise/README.md

 ## ⚙️ Methodology Summary
 1. **Data Loading & Cleaning:** Imported the ACLED dataset and filtered it for events labeled as *Protests*.
 2. **Data Analysis:** Aggregated data by region, country, and protest sub-type.
-3. **Visualization:** Created clear and labeled charts illustrating protest distribution and protest types.
+3. **Visualization:** A clear and labeled charts illustrating protest distribution and protest types.
-4. **Memo Summary:** Generated a concise one-page report describing the methodology, insights, and implications.
+4. **Memo Summary:** one-page report describing the methodology, insights, and implications.

 ---